 Keep in mind that this method is an option only when you are sure which device needs a driver update.
 Also, if you want to update device drivers of more than one device, you will have to update them one by one.

 Using device manager for updating drivers requires a certain level of technical proficiency.
-If that is not your forte, it would be best to use a driver update tool, which automatically updates all outdated drivers with a click of the mouse.
+If that doesn’t suit you, it would be best to use a driver update tool, which automatically updates all outdated drivers with a click of the mouse.

 Here is how you can use device manager to update drivers: